 The sun brightly peeks through the window shade in my bedroom.
 It must be late morning.
 I lie still.
-Getting get up requires more strength than I have.
+Getting myself up requires more strength than I have.
 It’s been days, weeks, or months.
 My brain is foggy.
 With great effort I pull myself out of bed and grab the crumpled clothes off the dusty floor and put them on.
 On autopilot I head downstairs, snatch up my keys and purse and find my way to the car.
-It seems to have a built in sensor and gets me to my destination.
+It seems to have a built-in sensor and gets me to my destination.

 I squint from the bright lights and put on my sunglasses.
 I walk past several people.
 I’m unrecognizable.
 I want it that way.
 My hat and glasses hide my identity.
 As I walk I hope the reason I’m here emerges.
 Feeling dizzy, I stop.
 A grumbling sound roars and a sudden uncomfortable movement rattles my stomach.
 I grab a bottle of water and sip.
 It’s hunger again.
 I deny it.
 No morsel of food has touched my mouth in days.
 Only deprivation satiates me.

 I hear voices and remember the night my house was crowded with people.
 Some I knew, others I didn’t.
-Their faces plastered strange looks and their voices sounded hypnotic.
+Their faces are plastered with strange looks and their voices sounded hypnotic.
 It seemed to be a masquerade party.
 I closed my eyes and imagined them away, but they were still there when I opened them.
-Shock still vibrated within my bones.
+Shock vibrated within my bones.

 Someone suddenly bumps me and my water spills.
 The memory fades.
 I continue to walk.
 I finally remember why I’m here.
 For chalk and an eraser.